scrollytelling/app/README.md

 Then, register the new widget in `config/initializers/pageflow.rb`.
 Wrap it in a feature block.

-Lastly, enable the feature in the corresponding account.
+Add the widget translations to `en.yml` and any other localization file you have active.

+Then deploy the code and enable the widget in the corresponding account, and the code in the corresponding theming (edit account).
+After that, all new stories will have this widget enabled.
+For previous stories, you need to add the widget manually.

 ## Code of conduct